learn-co-curriculum/js-async-fetch-readme/README.md

 ## Identify Examples Of The AJAX Technique On Popular Web Sites

-The AJAX technique opens up a lot of possibilities!
+The AJAX technique opens up a lot of uses!

 * It allows us to pull in dynamic content.
-The same "framing" HTML page could be used for every recipe on a cooking website, only the text content changes.
+The same "framing" HTML page remains on screen for a cooking website.
+The recipe on display updates without page load.
 This approach was pioneered by GMail whose navigational area is swapped for mail content swiftly thanks to AJAX.
 * It allows us to get data from multiple sources.
 We could make a website that displays the current weather forecast and the current price of bitcoin side by side!
 This approach is used by most sites to render ads.
 Your content loads while JavaScript gets the ad to show and injects it into your page.

 ## Conclusion